alexa/ask-sdk-controls/doc/userGuide.md

 with `canHandle = true`: in these cases a parent control must pick a winner.

-Regarding "what information to collect," low-level controls collect simple things such as a single date representing a birthdate or perhaps the date of an upcoming event.
+Regarding "what information to collect," low-level controls collect simple things such as a single date representing a birth date or perhaps the date of an upcoming event.
 The built-in `DateControl`, for example, is a control that collects a single date from the user.
 It normally receives a date via a single `AMAZON.DATE` slot but it can be extended to implement other strategies such as asking for the year, month, and day in sequence.
 The